 The Gender, Women, and Sexuality Studies (GWSS) department at the UW is an interdisciplinary academic field that offers classes on the study/history/meaning of gender and sexual identity.
 The GWSS department presents its classes through an intersectional, multicultural, and international lens.
 Make sure to look into the multitude of classes offered by GWSS while you spend your time here at the university!

-The Joint Commission Committee (JCC) is a collaborative committee that consists of different ASUW entities, including:
+The Joint Commissions Committee (JCC) is a collaborative committee that consists of different ASUW entities, including:

 - American Indian Student Commission